oleksastepaniuk/complaint-price/README.md

 Files:
 - KSE_AMCU_Complaints_price_19_11.ppt - presentation of the results (in Ukrainian)

-- bi_downloads - folder with all the raw data used in the model + print screens that show what filters I used in the ProZorro BI to create each      file
+- bi_downloads - folder with print screens that show what filters I used in the ProZorro BI to create each file with data used in the model

 - parameters -  folder with data (transformed from the raw data) and code used for calculating initial parameters of the model